deucex6400/FroggieBot/README.md

 ```
 The Loopring related settings and the metamask private key are needed to use the /mintfee and /giveaway commands.
 So be sure to use the account that will hold the giveaway NFTs.
 It needs to be a metamask private key as you can not export out the private key from the Loopring Mobile Wallet.

-The Sql Server Connection holds the information for the nft giveaway command.
+The Sql Server Connection String should point to a Sql Server database.
 Setup a Sql Server database in Azure or locally with the following tables and columns.
 Make the columns all varchar(100) in length.

 ![nft giveaway](https://user-images.githubusercontent.com/5258063/174227346-8a06117c-49e4-41c1-9e86-bffc62b7bdb1.png)